MFA vs. 2FA – why the difference matters for your O365 implementation

 Dynamic MFA is a better alternative for high-risk cloud applications such as O365.
 This approach can remove the password – the weakest form of authentication – as the first factor with alternatives beyond Microsoft’s default phone-based options.
 IT administrator can instead extend high-trust authenticators that will actually reduce authentication failure.

 If you are a security conscious O365 administrator, you may believe that multi-factor authentication (MFA) is the answer to the credential-based threats that come with the Software-as-a-Service (SaaS) territory.
 Whether you are right, or not, depends on your definition of MFA.
-If you are looking for a dynamic MFA solution for O365, click here to see how Specops Authentication can fulfill both your flexibility and security needs.

 There’s a new sheriff in town Allow me to embellish – how else can you describe the sense of security one feels when the words Multi-Factor Authentication (MFA) are uttered.
 With data breaches, system failures, and identity theft thickening the plot, authorities such as Microsoft and NIST have chosen MFA as the protector of digital…Read More